Herschel Walker doubles down on denial he paid for ex-girlfriend’s abortion

 Herschel Walker doubles down on denial he paid for ex-girlfriend’s abortion: ‘I’m not backing down’

-The football star vehemently denies multiple news reports that he paid for a woman’s abortion.
+The football star vehemently denies multiple news reports that he paid for a woman’s abortion

 Republican Senate candidate Herschel Walker doubled down on his denial of news reportsthat he paid for an ex-girlfriend’s abortion in his debate with Senator Raphael Warnock.